 You might also want to prepare your home for the recovery period after surgery.
 Find someone to drive you to and from the surgical center in Miami Beach, FL.
-You should also have someone stay with you for the first few days after your surgery.
+You should also have someone stay with you for the first few days after your facial plastic surgery.

-Since you’ll need to take time off from work and other activities, put in your time off request well in advance or find someone to cover your shifts.
+Since you’ll need to take time off from work and other physical activities, put in your time off request well in advance or find someone to cover your shifts.
 You might also need to reschedule your hobbies and other responsibilities.

 To help recovery go smoothly, prepare your home in advance.
 Have plenty of pillows and blankets ready on the bed or in a recliner and stock your fridge and freezer with easy-to-prepare or “heat and eat” meals.
 It’s also a good idea to have some fun, but quiet, things to do while you recover.
 A good book or a TV series will keep you occupied and entertained as you rest up.

-What happens during a Facelift procedure?
+What occurs during a Facelift Surgery

 You’ll be given anesthesia at the start of your rhytidectomy procedure.
 Usually, the surgeon will use general anesthesia, so that you’ll be completely under for the whole process.
 You won’t feel any discomfort or remember anything about the procedure after the surgery is over.

-Caring for yourself after a Facelift
+Aftercare for a Facelift

 Usually, the initial recovery after facial rejuvenation surgery takes between one and two weeks.
 You’ll most likely want to stay at home during the initial recovery period.